-- 1. Perform four rounds of groundwater monitoring from selected off-post wells and perform monthly operation and maintenance (O&M) at granular activated carbon (GAC) systems located off-post. - 2.
-Perform four rounds of groundwater monitoring from selected on-post wells. - 3.
-Perform two rounds of semi-annual sampling at the four Westbay®-equipped wells (CS-WB01, CS-WB02, CS-WB03, and CS-WB04) located both on- and off-post.
-The Westbay-equipped wells located at solid waste management unit B-3 (CS-WB04, CS-WB05, CS-WB07, and CS-WB08) are sampled under a separate CSSA TO and are not discussed in this sampling plan. - 4.
-Collect, dispose, treat, and discharge of liquid investigation derived waste (IDW) at CSSA GAC (Outfall 002). - 5.
+- 1. Perform six rounds of groundwater monitoring from selected off-post wells and perform monthly operation and maintenance (O&M) at granular activated carbon (GAC) systems located off-post.
+The estimated number of wells to be sampled is 76, 56, 62, 47, 66, and 46 in September 2007, December 2007, March 2008, June 2008, September 2008, and December 2008, respectively.
+These sample counts do not include quality assurance/quality control (QA/QC) samples. - 2.
+Perform six rounds of groundwater monitoring from selected on-post wells. - 3.
+Perform three rounds of semi-annual sampling at the four Westbay®-equipped wells (CS-WB01, CS-WB02, CS-WB03, and CS-WB04) located both on- and off-post.
+The Westbay-equipped wells located at solid waste management unit B-3 (CS-WB04, CS-WB05, CS-WB07, and CS-WB08) are sampled under a separate CSSA TO and are not covered in this sampling plan. - 4.
+Collect, dispose, treat, and discharge of liquid investigation derived waste (IDW) at the CSSA GAC (Outfall 002). - 5.
 Operate and perform basic O&M tasks at the Texas Pollution Discharge Elimination System (TPDES)-permitted GAC treatment system located at Outfall 002 for 12 months.
 Operate and perform basic O&M tasks and sampling at Outfall 004 for 12 months.